It’s a rite of passage for actors just starting out: take whatever job that’s offered to you.

 Liu didn't say how many shots he did for that stock photo assignment, but is this another one of them — a snapshot on the ‘Shaw Theatres IMAX Family Package’ poster ad?.
 That guy on the extreme left sure looks a lot like Simu Liu.

-Liu is currently filming Shang-Chi and the Legend of the Ten Rings in Australia.
+Filming of Shang-Chi and the Legend of the Ten Rings in Australia has been suspended due to the COVID-19 pandemic.

 Photos: TPG News/Click Photos; Simu Liu/Instagram